-Rail fulfils a critical socio-economic function of providing sustainable, energy efficient, socially-inclusive, and environmentally friendly transportation.
-In order for the EU to reach its climate neutrality goal in 2050, the modal shift from more polluting transport modes to rail has to be urgently accelerated, which should be reflected in the European Commission's approach to State aid.
+Rail fulfils a critical socio-economic function of providing sustainable, energy efficient, socially inclusive, and environmentally friendly transportation.
+For the EU to reach its climate neutrality goal in 2050, the modal shift from more polluting transport modes to rail has to be urgently accelerated.
+This should be reflected in the European Commission's approach to State aid.

-At the same time, railway is one of the sectors that suffered the highest losses as a result of the COVID-19 crisis.
-In two years of the pandemic (March 2020-March 2022) the railway sector has accumulated more than 54 billion EUR of revenue losses in EU27, which have been only partially compensated.
+In the two years of COVID-19 pandemic (March 2020 - March 2022), railway was one of the sectors that suffered the highest losses, accumulating more than 54 billion EUR of revenue losses in EU27, which have been only partially compensated.
 Thus, the updated text of the Guidelines could provide a specific basis for compensation of the COVID19-related losses of the railway companies, reflecting the specificities of the railway sector.